artellectual/zacksiri-dev/src/content/blog/data-visualization-for-machine-learning-in-elixir.md

 ## Closing Thoughts

+In this post we looked at scatter plots for the dataset both with single feature pair and a combination of all the feature pairs.
+We also looked at plotting out the metrics of the model training process.
+We dug deeper into the inner workings of Axon to figure out how we can modify the output and also plot the loss and accuracy of the training process.

 There is a lot more to explore when it comes to the data tooling in Elixir's machine learning ecosystem.
 For example there is a very nice library called `:tucan` which is a wrapper ontop of `:vega_lite` and provides a higher level of abstraction to make it easier to visualize data.

-In this post we only covered plotting the dataset and the training metrics like `loss` and `accuracy`.
 We still haven't gone into deeper model inspection metrics like evalutating our model against a test set and comparing the accuracy.
-We can also look at evaluating multiple models to find out which model returns the best results.
-There are also metrics like `recall` and `precision` and plotting out the confusion matrix.
+Imagine we were not sure which parameters would yield the best result and we wanted to create multiple models and compare the results between them.
+There are also metrics like `recall` and `precision` and plotting out the `confusion matrix`.
 As I delve deeper into the ecosystem I'll be sure to share more.

 If you like this post and would like to learn more you can support me by buying me coffee.

 <a href="https://www.buymeacoffee.com/zacksiri" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>

+---

 Also checkout my DevOps [product](https://opsmaru.com).
-I've helped businesses setup deployment pipelines on a cloud provider of their choice with best practices with very quick turnaround.
+I've helped businesses setup deployment pipelines, cut cloud and operational spending with best practices with very quick turnaround.
 If you're interested in learning more you can [book a call](https://cal.com/zacksiri/opsmaru-devops-as-a-service) with me.